Clinical Psychology Department

 - Clinical Neuropsychologists offer assessment and rehabilitation of cognitive conditions such as dementia, brain injury and stroke.

 Our primary partners are the other members of your health care team especially those within the rehabilitation wards.
 When planning for your return home we work in partnership with your local general practitioner (GP), Prince of Wales Hospital and Community Health Services, non- government rehabilitation and support services and private community psychologists.

-As an inpatient of the Aged Care, Spinal or General Rehabilitation wards, you can ask the nurses to make an appointment with a psychologist for either you or your family.
+As an inpatient of the Aged Care, Spinal or General Rehabilitation wards, you can ask your nurse or any member of your treating team to make an appointment with a psychologist.

 As an outpatient, you can only make an appointment to our Cognitive Disorders Clinic (CDC) if you have had a referral from your hospital gerontologist.
 You will be sent a letter to inform you of your appointment time with the details of the psychologist if you need to cancel or renegotiate a time.
 There is a 6 month waiting time for an appointment with the CDC.

 When you see one of our team we will explain what assessments or treatments we can offer you and we will ask for your consent before proceeding with any treatments.
 Psychologists use a wide range of assessment and treatment protocols to help people adjust to their injuries, deal with such issues as anxiety and depression, cope with declining memory and mental functioning and support your in-patient stay and rehabilitation.